What Does “P.S.” Stand For?

 When we add an afterthought to the end of our letters or emails, why do we preface it with these two letters?

 In our daily lives, we use a surprising number of miscellaneous letters that stand for…something…but we might not know what.
-For instance, we tell time with two pairs of letters whose meaning is a mystery to many.
-If you’re one of those people, find out what “AM” and “PM” stand for!
-And when we tell someone whether or not we’re attending their event, we RSVP, which stands for…ummm…what does RSVP stand for?
+For instance, when we tell someone whether or not we’re attending their event, we RSVP, which stands for…ummm…what does RSVP stand for?
 There are all sorts of acronym examples that are super common in our language.

 What does “P.S.” stand for?

 Well, the Cambridge Dictionary has said that “PS,” with no periods, is the primary version in British English, while American English usually opts for the periods.
 But the Chicago Manual of Style has used it without the periods, so if whatever you’re composing doesn’t need to adhere to a style guide, there’s really no “right” or “wrong” here.
 After all, the recipients of your letter will surely know what you mean, periods or no periods.
-Learn the reason there are so many differences between British English and American English.
+Learn how to use the most common texting abbreviations too.

 Needless to say, now that we have email, there’s no need to add in forgotten things at the end of messages.
 (Unless, of course, you still regularly write letters, which we totally support!)
 But postscripts are alive, well, and often very effective.
 In addition to potentially providing an opportunity to add something forgotten to a letter, they can, in letters and emails alike, make a pithy point or a final summation.
 They’ve truly evolved with the times!
 “P.S.” provides the final say in your correspondence, and it stands out separate from the body.
 Many marketing or fundraising emails will sum up their contents or provide a call to action in a P.S. at the end since it’s likely to catch the eye of people who might skim through the rest of the email.
 But our favorite uses of P.S. are the ones where the sender uses it for a funny afterthought.